 In relapse prevention, meditation and spirituality classes also play a huge role.
 Spirituality classes focus on the part of spiritual connectedness in addiction recovery.
 They promote a connection with a higher power of their understanding through mediation, prayer, and specific holistic healing methods.

 There are many benefits of group therapy, especially for those in alcohol or drug addiction recovery.

 - Ongoing support and encouragement: People participating in group therapy can see others going through the same struggles, which helps them feel less alone and more understood.

 - Access to positive role models: Having someone who can successfully cope with a problem imparts hope in recovery.
 As each person in the group progresses, they become role models for others, which helps foster feelings of accomplishment and success.

 - Very affordable: Unlike individual therapy, group therapy is often a more flexible and affordable treatment plan.
 Some groups work on donations.

-- Improve social skills: When you work in a group setting, therapists can better assess how each individual responds to other people, and they can provide valuable feedback that encourages them to continue making progress.
+- Improve social skills: When you work in a group setting, therapists can better assess how each individual responds to other people and provide valuable feedback that encourages them to continue making progress.

-If you are looking into an inpatient treatment program, be sure to ask about the group therapy sessions, the specific program has to offer.
+If you are looking into an inpatient treatment program, be sure to ask about the specific program’s group therapy sessions.
 The incorporation of therapeutic healing in a group environment is essential to early recovery.